Stock Markets Mostly Lower As Virus Fears Hit Oil Prices - UrduPoint

 Commodities such as oil "have been hurt by growing concerns over the Delta variant of the coronavirus," said ThinkMarkets analyst Fawad Razaqzada.

 "Rising cases and more lockdowns have had a direct impact on travel and thus oil demand recovery."
-Oil prices were down by around two percent on Monday.
+Oil prices were down by more than two percent on Monday.

 The Dollar was mixed against its biggest rivals.